- Ph.D. in Geography, Clark University

 - BA in Geography, Portsmouth Polytechnic, South Hampshire, England

-Matthew has been teaching at USM since 1992.
-He teaches Physical Geography, Geography of Maine, GIS courses, and a Summer Field School.
+Matthew Bampton was born and raised in London, England.
+He came to study in the USA in 1984, and has been teaching at USM since he finished his PhD 1992.
+He teaches Physical Geography, Geography of Maine, and GIS.

 Harris, D. Bampton, M., Mosher, R., Gupta, S., & McAnneny, C. 2006.
 “GIS-based Analysis of Harp and Hooded Seal Sighting Locations On Shore In The Southern Gulf of Maine”.
 Journal of Interdisciplinary Mathematics.

 Steinberg, M., Height, C., Mosher, R., and Bampton, M. 2006.
 “Mapping massacres: GIS and state terror in Guatemala”.
 Geoforum, 37: 1: 62-68

 Bampton, M. 2002.
 “Linking Location and Space to Process using Precision Mapping.”
 Archeologia e Calcolatori 13: 171-178